RosettaCommons/demos/tutorials/symmetry/symmetry_script.md

 ```
 <SetupForSymmetry name=add_symm definition="C3.symm" />
 ```
 This is probably the most important line!
-Here, you are telling Rosetta that it is going to be ran in the C3 mode.
-It will generate the fold tree so that the provided subunit will be replicated based on the corresponding symmetry definition.
+Here, you are telling Rosetta that it is going to be run in the C3 mode.
+It will replicate the assymetric unit to generate the symmetric structure based on the given symmetry file.
+It will also generate an appropriate fold tree based on the corresponding symmetry definition and will make sure that the movements and scoring are handled correctly.
 You can use `ExtractAsymmetricUnit` to do the reverse and extract the assymetric subunit from a symmetric pose.

 In the next two lines we have: